RDCEP/BEAM-carbon/README.md

 * As in python, the emissions time step and BEAM interval can be specified

     `beam_carbon -e 10,13,15 --timestep 10 --interval 100`

+## License

+This code is distributed under the Apache 2 License.